NataliaKhaidanova/MT-evaluation-metrics/README.md

 - BLEURT-20 does not support more than one reference.
 Therefore, the scores for the newstest2021 data are cumputed separatelly for each reference.

- The time need to compute BLEURT-20 for all datafiles:
+BLEURT-20 runtime for all datafiles:

 On CPU (local): ca. 33 hours 40 minutes; on CPU (via GoogleColab): ca. 17 hours 31 minutes; on GPU (via GoogleColab, standard): unknown